 I think the biggest mistake that people make when getting started is that they don’t do enough homework and research first.
 They don’t take enough time to actually really think and structure and plan out their vending machine business.
 A lot of people get started in this business, they have the big idea and they get excited and they want to get out there and get going, and you know what?
 I was kind of the same way when I first started.
 I had a friend give me a machine, that was great, but you know what?
 I made a few bad deals along the way.
 I got ripped off a couple times on a few machines.
 I overpaid.
 The biggest thing is that when people get started is that they end up in a situation where they don’t do enough research and homework first, and then they end up overspending on the vending machines that they buy.
 And then to find out later that they could have saved a lot of money if they had just sort of looked into it a little bit further.
 And I still get e-mails and calls from people all the time that come to me and say, I kind of started off on the wrong foot.
 I got sucked into this, but I’m trying to get out of it and I want to actually build this business right.
 Can you give me some tips?
 So that’s why it’s important to read as much as you can on the Internet, read articles, watch videos, I would even say you’re making an investment in a business.
 Buy a few e-books if you can.
 It could save you thousands of dollars.
 You have to remember one thing, it’s a business.
 So you want to make sure that you know exactly what you’re getting into ahead of time.
 So just do some proper research first, and make sure you know the prices of the machines and what you’re getting into and make sure you can get the best deal possible.

-Chris Robertson is the author of Vending Business Tactics.
+Chris Robertson is the author of My Vending Secret.